Emurasoft/excel-csv-import-help/en.md

 2. Encoding dropdown

-    Most files will be imported correctly with Auto-detect, but you may have to select the correct encoding if the imported text isn't correct.
-This option is available if Import type is File.
+    Most files will be imported correctly with Auto-detect, but you may have to select the correct encoding if the imported text is not correct.
+This dropdown is available if Import type is File.

 <img src="https://raw.githubusercontent.com/Emurasoft/excel-csv-import-help/master/images/import/delimiter.png?raw=true" width="200px" />